 The Sydney Rock Oyster is a native species to Pambula Lake.
-They are a bi-valve mollusc that usually begin life as a male and mature into a female.
-During the warmer months of the year the oysters spawn and form a small organism that is carried on the tide for a number of weeks before it is time to settle.
-Traditionally this spat would settle on rocks along the lake foreshore.
+They are a bi-valve mollusc that can change sex during their lives, usually beginning life as a male and maturing into a female.
+During the warmer months of the year the oysters spawn and form spat (baby oysters) that are carried on the tide for a number of weeks before it is time to settle in the intertidal zone.
+Traditionally spat would settle on rocks along the lake foreshore.
 We put out catch structures, called slats, to collect the spat.
-The young oysters are removed from the slats after approximately 6 months.
+The young oysters are removed from the slats after approximately 9 months.
 Once the oysters are removed from the slats they will be put into cylinders or baskets to continue growing.
-The young oysters do not re-attach, but move around inside the vessels with tidal and wind activity.
+The young oysters do not re-attach, but move around inside the containers with wind and tidal activity.